Montague semantics and modifier consistency measurement in neural language models: Methodology

 \subsection{Testing non-subsectivity}

-To test for non-subsectivity, we look at the relative change caused by an adjective to a noun in a composition: $d(P, N)$, where $P$ is the adjective phrase and $N$ is the noun denotation.
-While an intersective composition will tend to result in a subset of the noun ($P \subset N$), the same does not apply to a non-subsective denotation ($P\equiv\phi(N) \not\subset N$).
-The consistency of this relation can then be evaluated in the embedding space as a metamorphic relation, in a similar fashion to the intersectivity test:
+We propose to test for non-subsectivity by looking at the relative change caused by an adjective to a noun when combined in a phrase.
+Let $p=an$ be an adjective-noun phrase with associated set $P$ and noun set $N$.
+Subsective composition guarantees $P \subseteq N$, whereas non-subsective composition does not.
+Consequently, we hypothesise that the embedding of $p$ is closer to $n$ when $a$ is subsective.
+Accordingly, we can test for non-subsectivity with the following metamorphic relation: